 Home Decor Magazines / Catalogs – clip out pictures of rooms, furniture or accessories that you admire

-Online – download and print images or bookmark pages
+Online – download and print images or bookmark pages on sites like Pinterest or Corefront Inc.

 In stores and showrooms – take your camera with you to snap pictures of any items that catch your eye